Did you know some of the best Gmail features are hidden?

 We all know the pain when you open up your email and see thousands of unread emails piling up in your inbox.

-Did you know Google ignore everything after a plus sign (+) in the first part of the email address?
+Did you know Google ignores everything after a plus sign (+) in the first part of the email address?

 5. Send emails to undisclosed recipients